Industry Standard

 Legal and Regulatory Framework

-Gold trading in Togo is regulated by government authorities.
+Gold trading in Togo is regulated by national authorities, and compliance is an essential part of any serious transaction.

 Key Points

-• Licensing is required for legal gold trading
+• Licensing is required for legal trading activity

 Pricing of Gold in Togo